Kyle Rittenhouse victim sues, claims Kenosha police conspired with vigilantes

 The Kenosha County Sheriff's Office and Kenoshoa Police Department did not immediately respond to inquiries from Fox News.

 Grosskreutz was one of three victims Rittenhouse shot on Aug.
 25. The other two victims, Joseph Rosenbaum and Anthony Huber, died of their injuries.
+The 27-year-old was armed when he approached Rittenhouse, according to CNN.

 Rittenhouse was 17 when he traveled from his home in Antioch, Illinois, about 20 miles (32 kilometers) to Kenosha on Aug.
 25, 2020, in response to a call on social media to protect businesses there.
 He later turned himself in after opening fire on protesters.